bartr/dotfiles/README.md

 ### Usage

-- Fork this repo to your public dotfiles repo
+- Clone (don not fork) this repo to your public dotfiles repo
 - The dotfiles are cloned to `/workspaces/.codespaces/.persistedshare/dotfiles/` when a `Codespace` is created
-  - Add this command to your install.sh to mount at `~/dotfiles`
+  - Add this command to your install.sh to mount at `$HOME/dotfiles`
-    - `ln -s /workspaces/.codespaces/.persistedshare/dotfiles ~/dotfiles`
+    - `ln -s /workspaces/.codespaces/.persistedshare/dotfiles $HOME/dotfiles`
   - You can keep the files updated using git pull
   - You can update your `dotfiles` in `Codespace` and git push
   - You can reference the files in other startup scripts like `.bashrc`